jeffsp/SPOC/README.md

 # Description of new format

-The proposed extension is SPC, standing for Simple Point Cloud.
+The proposed extension is SPOC, standing for Simple POint Cloud.

 * Points are stored as sets
     * The order of the point records is not important and is not preserved